joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

         sourceX += 1;

-    As you’ll see, `sourceX` is used to determine the location in `textureMap` from which the pixels will be copied onto `sphere` so this code has the effect of moving the rectangle one pixel to the right on `textureMap`.
+    As you'll see, `sourceX` is used to determine the location in `textureMap` from which the pixels will be copied onto `sphere` so this code has the effect of moving the rectangle one pixel to the right on `textureMap`.
 Going back to the visual representation, after several cycles of animation the